8:00 a.m. to 4:30 p.m.

 Wetlands Days is a successful program sponsored by the Sewerage Agency of Southern Marin (SASM) in collaboration with a variety of other non-profit organizations and public agencies including the District.
 Wetlands Days teaches 3rd graders from Novato and other areas in Marin County about wildlife, the environment, and habitats.

 During the program, students and staff make use of SASM’s unique facilities, including the treatment plant, marsh, bird watching areas, and laboratory facilities to address a variety of other environmental and life science issues.
 The variety of facilities makes Wetlands Days particularly attractive to local educators.
-In 2015, the event took place on June 4 and 5; 299 students and 45 adults participated.
+In 2016, the event took place on June 2 and 3; 328 students and 39 teachers and chaperones participated.

 District and Veolia staff teach students about birds and the importance of our water environment at the 2015 Wetlands Days program